 I’m a big fan of “life hacks.”
 Quick and simple tips that make life easier are basically the bread and butter of this blog!
-Over the years I’ve shared 25 clever hacks to make life easier, 25 car hacks, 65 cheat codes for real life, and quite recently, the first part of my new “Why Didn’t I Think of That?” series.
+Over the years I’ve shared 25 clever hacks to make life easier, 25 car hacks, cheat codes for real life, and quite recently, my new “Why Didn’t I Think of That?” series.
 Since we’ve done a few posts recently that focus on dogs, it occurred to me that we’ve never done a life hacks post about our furry friends!
 So I set out to gather a collection of simple, usable tips that will help make taking care of your pooch a little bit easier.

 Here are 12 of my best life hacks for dogs: